geojson/draft-geojson/README.md

 * Is the migration from the crs object to a crs reference ok?

-* Namespace or profile - howto enable optional hints (for consumers of GeoJSON objects) in a natrual way

 * Are the formal changes applied to the existing community spec at <http://geojson.org/geojson-spec.html> ok?

 * Is there consensus, that the mostly editorial changes apllied are also an enhancement or where these have to be reversed or completed?